DeepRegNet/DeepReg/docs/source/docs/configuration.md

     num_channel_initial: 16 # Int type, number of initial channels in the network.
 Controls the network size.
     extract_levels: [0, 1, 2]
   loss:
-    dissimilarity:
     image:
       name: "lncc" # other options include "lncc", "ssd" and "gmi", for local normalised cross correlation,
       weight: 0.1
 ```

+The following are the default image losses:

+- `lncc`: Calls a local normalized cross-correlation type loss.
+Requires the following
+  arguments:

+  - `kernel_size`: int, optional, default=9.
+Kernel size or kernel sigma for
+    kernel_type="gaussian".
+  - `kernel_type`: str, optional, default="rectangular".
+One of "rectangular",
+    "triangular" or "gaussian"

+- `ssd`: Calls a sum of squared differences loss.
+No additional arguments required.

+- `gmi`: Calls a global mutual informatin loss.
+Requires the following arguments:
+  - `num_bins`: int, optional, default=23.
+Number of bins for intensity.
+  - `sigma_ratio`: float, optional, default=0.5.
+A hyper parameter for the gaussian
+    function.

 #### Label

+The label loss calculates dissimilarity between labels.

+All pre-implemented losses can be used as multi-scale or single scale losses.
+Multi-scale losses require a kernel Additionally, all losses can be weighted, so the
+following two arguments are global to all provided losses:

 - `weight`: float type, weight of individual loss element in total loss function.
-- `name`: string type, "multi_scale" or "single_scale", defines the resolution of
+- `scales`: list, or None.
+Optional argument.
+If you do not pass this argument (or pass
+  the list [1]), the loss is calculated at a single scale.
+If you past a list of
+  length > 1, a multi-scale loss will be used.
+- `kernel`: str, "gaussian" or "cauchy", default "gaussian".
+Optional argument.
+Defines
-  kernels to use with the loss.
+  the kernel to use for multi-scale losses.
-  - The same string should be passed as a field to the dictionary, with the following
-    additional arguments under each field:
-  - `multi_scale`:
-    - `loss_type`: string type, name of loss to use.
-Options currently include "dice",
-      "cross-entropy", "mean-squared", "generalised_dice" and "jaccard".
-    - `loss_scales`: list of ints, what scales to output the loss
-  - `single_scale`:
-    - `loss_type`: name of loss to use.
-Options currently include "dice",
-      "cross-entropy", "mean-squared", "generalised_dice" and "jaccard".

 EG.